joakim-ribier/mockapic/README.md

 | #1  | `build-test-and-coverage`           | Calls the reusable workflow on `main` branch
 | #2  | `build-and-push-container`          | 1.
 Builds and pushes container on Docker Hub if the workflow `#1` is completed</br>2.
 Sends event to [joakim-ribier/go-utils](https://github.com/joakim-ribier/go-utils) to trigger action `trigger-from-event:build_and_test`
 | #3  | `pr-test-only.yml`                  | Calls the reusable workflow on `pull request` (without coverage)

+## Demo

+Access to the demo version to try the service (`limited to 100 mocked requests`), feel free to use it [https://gmocky-dev](https://gmocky.dev).

+_the server is not always operational so don't hesitate to try later_

 ## License